devcircus/valid/README.md

     }
 }
 ```

-> The sanitization and custom rules are available within the ValidationService, like they are within custom Form Requests.
+> The waavi/sanitizer and this packages' custom rule enhancements are available within the ValidationService, like they are within custom Form Requests.

 ### Testing